BlogTechnical

 What AI crawlers cannot read

-JavaScript-rendered content scored poorly across the board.
-Pages where the body content is populated by React, Vue, or similar frameworks — and is empty in the HTML source — were largely unreadable.
-This has significant implications for single-page applications and any site that relies on client-side rendering for its primary content.
+Pages where the body content is populated by React, Vue, or similar frameworks — and is empty in the page's HTML source — were largely unreadable across every crawler tested.
+This has significant implications for single-page applications and any site relying on client-side rendering for its primary content.

 Element typeAI crawler readability (out of 6)Notes